TuuHei/information-security/h4 September2023!.md

 ![kuva](https://github.com/TuuHei/information-security/assets/122973223/c8d7a3d6-0694-40c9-8128-8cbf547265ed)

 > Every picture or text with a backround color would be a link in a real situation.
 I've also added a file to the email message.
+The real version would ofcourse be in Finnish.